Positive scalar curvature, higher rho invariants and localization algebras: Introduction

 where $B\Gamma$ is the classifying space of a discrete group $\Gamma$.
 Moreover, $\Omega^\spin_n(B\Gamma)$ is the spin bordism group, $\pos_n(B\Gamma)$ is certain structure group of positive scalar curvature metrics and $R_{n+1}^\spin(B\Gamma)$ is certain obstruction group for the existence of positive scalar curvature metric (see Section $\ref{sec:stolz}$ below for the precise definitions).
 This is analogous to the surgery exact sequence in topology.
 In fact, for the surgery exact sequence, Higson and Roe constructed a natural homomorphism \cite{MR2220522,MR2220523,MR2220524} from the surgery exact sequence to the following exact sequence of $K$-theory of $C^\ast$-algebras:

-where $C_r^\ast(\Gamma)$ is the reduced $C^\ast$-algebra of $\Gamma$ and $D^\ast(\Gamma) = D^\ast(X)^\Gamma$ for any proper metric space $X$ equipped with a proper and cocompact isometric action of $\Gamma$ (see Section $\ref{sec:roelocal}$ for the precise definition).
+where $C_r^\ast(\Gamma)$ is the reduced $C^\ast$-algebra of $\Gamma$ and where $E\Gamma$ is the universal cover of $B\Gamma$ and $X$ runs through all closed $\Gamma$-invariant subcomplexes of $E\Gamma$ such that $X/\Gamma$ is compact.
 Hence this exact sequence of Higson and Roe provides natural index theoretic invariants for the surgery exact sequence.
 Moreover, it is closely related to the Baum-Connes conjecture.

-It is a natural task to construct an similar homomorphism from the Stolz's positive scalar curvature exact sequence to the Higson-Roe exact sequence.
+It is a natural task to construct a similar homomorphism from the Stolz' positive scalar curvature exact sequence to the Higson-Roe exact sequence.
 This was first taken up in a recent paper of Piazza and Schick \cite{Piazza:2012fk}, where they showed that the following diagram commutes when $n+1$ is even:

 Here all the vertical maps are naturally defined (cf. Section $\ref{sec:stolz}$ and $\ref{sec:coin}$).